The Effect of Sampling Temperature on Problem Solving in Large Language Models: Introduction

 A lower temperature makes the output of the LLM more deterministic, thus favoring the most likely predictions.
 This conservativeness is captured by the model’s tendency to produce more repetitive, focused, and less diverse output based on the patterns most commonly seen in the training data \cite{Hinton2015, Wang2020, Wang_Liu2023}.

-A higher temperature makes the output more random, thus favoring more “creative” predictions.
+A higher temperature increases the randomness of the output, thus favoring more “creative” predictions.
 This creativity is captured by the model's willingness to explore more unconventional and less likely outputs.
 Higher temperatures can lead to novel text, diverse ideas, and creative solutions to problems \cite{Hinton2015, Wang2020, Wang_Liu2023}.

 In the context of problem-solving, temperature can be seen as a trade-off between exploring and exploiting possible solutions within the solution space.
 Lower temperatures tend to exploit more probable solutions; higher temperatures explore the solution space more broadly.